 Can you sell plane tickets for every airline?

-In order to sell your plane tickets, your airline needs to allow complete name changes.
-Many allow you to do this for a fee between $30 and $200—which you can build into the cost when you sell it.
-But not all airlines allow this.
-SpareFare provides a comprehensive list of these airlines and the fees they charge .
+To sell your plane tickets, your airline needs to allow complete name changes.
+Many airlines allow you to do this for a fee between $30 and $200 — which you can apply toward the cost when you sell your ticket — but not all airlines will.
+SpareFare provides a comprehensive list of these airlines and the fees they charge.

-Both SpareFare and TransferTravel were founded in the past three years.
-The sites offer similar services, but there are a few key differences worth calling out.
+Both SpareFare and TransferTravel offer similar services, but there are a few key differences worth calling out.

 TransferTravel charges a commission of 15% for every sale, which comes out of the total sale price.
-This commission includes all fees imposed by their payment system, Stripe, so there are no other costs you need to worry about.
+This commission includes all fees imposed by their payment system, Stripe, so there are no additional costs to worry about.

 For the time being, SpareFare is free.
-Sellers will only need to pay a 3% to 5% transaction fee levied by PayPal, SpareFare's payment system.
-This fee comes directly out of the payment price.
-SpareFare also offers a quick posting feature, where the site will upload and manage the posting on your behalf, but it'll cost you a 10% commission on top of the PayPal fee.
+Sellers will only need to pay a 3% to 5% transaction fee levied by PayPal, SpareFare’s payment system, and this fee comes directly out of the payment price.
+SpareFare also offers a quick posting feature, where the site will upload and manage the posting on your behalf, but it’ll cost you a 10% commission on top of the PayPal fee.

 Types of tickets

 Both SpareFare and TransferTravel allow you to sell airline tickets, hotel reservations and complete vacation packages (if you’ve booked both hotel and airline reservations through a travel agent).
 You can also sell travel vouchers, which are the credits issued by airlines if you’ve ever been bumped from a flight (even if the airline isn’t one that allows name changes on tickets).